YoustinaBassem/NightWatchJS/README.md

       d- Verify validation for empty Message field.
-3- The HTML report for the result: C:\Users\HP\nightwatchtest\tests_output\nightwatch-html-report\index.html 4- the command to run this code from the CMD: nightwatch --config nightwatch.json
+3- The HTML report for the result: C:\Users\HP\nightwatchtest\tests_output\nightwatch-html-report\index.html 4- the command to run this code from the CMD: nightwatch --config nightwatch.json 5- Bug ticket and test cases document are also provided.